DanielaIvanova/smart_oracle_js/README.md

 # Smart Oracle

 ## Description
-**Smart Oracle** is an JS console application, made to automate the oracle job.
+**Smart Oracle** is a JS console application, made to automate the oracle job.
 User can load any account or even existing oracle in it.

 If the given account **is not** an oracle yet, we register it.